xyanz/react-intro/05_jsx.md

 - The JSX creates a heading with `'Hello World!'`.
 - Your component reads this and renders a "Hello World!" heading.

 > React can be written without JSX.
-We won't be doing this, but if you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).
-This link is also in the Further Reading page at the end of the React module.
+We won't be doing this, but if you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/) (note: open in new tab!).

 ### Challenge: Greet the day!